-How regularly you should change your air filters can depend on the following:
+How frequently you have to exchange the air filters can rely on the following:

-- Air filter type
+- Air filter style

 - Overall indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size